ambroise-leclerc/CEF/README.md

 The platform is automatically detected during the CMake configuration phase, and the appropriate CEF binary distribution is downloaded and configured.

+**Current CEF Version**: 118.7.1+g99817d2+chromium-118.0.5993.119

+This version is chosen for its stability and cross-platform availability.
+If you need a different CEF version, you can modify the `CEF_VERSION` variable in the main `CMakeLists.txt` file, but ensure that the version you choose has builds available for all platforms you intend to support.

 ## Prerequisites
 - Linux-based operating system or macOS
 - C++ compiler (GCC 11 or newer recommended on Linux, Xcode on macOS)